Having a personal greenhouse tells about how much you love your crop.

 Deciding on the hardware…

-Well, the hardware detailing has to be one of the most vital equipment for growing quality marijuana indirectly.
+Well, the hardware detailing has to be one of the most vital equipments for growing quality marijuana indirectly.

 It includes heavy finish nuts and bolts to fight extreme weather.